superstarlifter/doc/docs/how_to/calculate.md

 ## How to create a calculation

-Derive new values from exisitng values on collections, views or joins by using a calculation.
+Use a calculation to derive new values in a collection.

 To create a calculation:

 1. Right click ➔ **Calculated fields**